pranjal198/what-to-do/README.md

-# what-to-do
+# to_do

-an android app for writing your to-dos
+A basic android app for holding your to-dos using flutter and firebase authentication